Eric Davis (American football): NFL career statistics

+Regular season

 Broadcasting career

 In the 2000s, Davis worked as a color analyst for the 49ers during the preseason on KPIX-TV, and also analyzed on Comcast SportsNet Bay Area.
 In 2011, he was hired as the color analyst for the 49ers radio broadcasts, joining Ted Robinson in the booth, and replacing Gary Plummer.
 He was also the cohost of "The Drive with Tierney and Davis" on 95.7 The Game in San Francisco.

 In 2012, he became a cohost/analyst for a new weekday morning show on NFL Network titled NFL AM.
 He continued to serve as the 49ers' radio analyst through the 2013 season.

-In 2015, he became a regular contributor on The Rich Eisen Show while moving to The NFL Network’s flagship program Total Access.
+In 2015, he became a regular contributor on The Rich Eisen Show while moving to The NFL Network's flagship program Total Access.
 In 2016 he became cohost on the afternoon drive show at ESPN LA.

 In 2017 Davis was accused of sexual assault and sexual misconduct by two makeup artists while Davis was working on Total Access.
 Davis was terminated from both ESPN and The NFL Network following the accusations.

 In 2019 he became cohost of Bleav in 49ers Podcast.

-In 2020 he was cleared of all sexual harassment allegations with all claims being dismissed With Prejudice in Los Angeles County Superior Court.
+In 2020 he was cleared of all sexual harassment allegations with all claims being dismissed with prejudice in Los Angeles County Superior Court.